 Phlebotomy technicians must like challenge and responsibility.
 They must be accurate, work well under pressure and communicate effectively.
 They must be able to deal with patients and be able to calm patients.
 Safety is key and all safety precautions must be taken to prevent the transmission of infectious diseases.

-Phlebotomy technicians are in high-demand.
+Phlebotomy technicians are in high demand.
 Vacancies have increased significantly as many places need to hire three shifts of technicians.
-Employment of phlebotomists is projected to grow 25 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of phlebotomists is projected to grow 22 percent from 2020 to 2030, much faster than the average for all occupations.
 Hospitals, diagnostic laboratories, blood donor centers and other locations will need phlebotomists to perform blood work.

 Want To Learn More?